amerkovacevic/pickup-soccer/README.md

 The rules live in [`firestore.rules`](./firestore.rules) and cover the following scenarios:

-- Groups can be read by anyone, but only signed-in users can create a group.
-The creator is automatically registered as the owner and first member.
-Other signed-in users can add themselves to a group, and owners can add any registered player to their `members` list.
 - Games can be read by anyone, but only signed-in users can create a game.
-The creator is stored as the owner and is automatically the first entry in the `participants` list.
-Other signed-in users can only update a game by adding themselves as participants.
+The creator is stored as the organizer and is automatically the first entry in the `participants` list.
+Other signed-in users can add or remove themselves as participants.
 - Signed-in users can read the `players` directory.
 Each user can create or update only their own profile document.

 Feel free to customize the UI, expand the data model, or add additional Firebase functionality to suit your league.